-- $1 \ a$ There have been big changes in the food we eat and the way we cook them. - b There have been big changes in the food we eat and the way we cook it. - 2 a Such films are not suitable for children because they contain violence. - b Such films are not suitable for children because it contains violence.
+- 1 a There have been big changes in the food we eat and the way we cook them. - b There have been big changes in the food we eat and the way we cook it. - 2 a Such films are not suitable for children because they contain violence. - b Such films are not suitable for children because it contains violence.

-It refers back to a singular or uncountable noun we have mentioned before:

-I've lost my umbrella, have you seen it anywhere?
+It refers back to a singular or uncountable noun we have mentioned before: I've lost my umbrella.
+Have you seen it anywhere?
 Emergency aid can help in the short term, but it isn't the answer in the long term.
-Each school has its own computer support officer.
+Each school has its own counsellor.